 - The Quest for New Treatments of Neuropathologies

-Laboratory practicals will be conducted in the afternoons.
-They will include
+Laboratory practicals conducted in the afternoons.
+They included

 - Techniques using the zebrafish model to study development of the nervous system.